Beginner's Guide to Painting Watercolor Landscapes

 Step-by-Step Guide

-6. Apply washes: With a large flat brush, apply a light wash of your desired sky color to the top third of the paper.
+6. Apply washes: With a large mop, or quill brush, apply a light valued wash of your desired sky color to the top third of the paper.
 Blend the colors smoothly while avoiding hard edges.
 Allow it to dry partially.
+It’s recommended to use larger brushes in the beginning of a landscape painting.
+It’s more efficient and reduces the wear and tear on smaller brushes. beyond that, it also creates a less choppy, or stiff painting.

 12. Sign and protect your artwork: Add your signature and protect your artwork with sturdy backing and archival plastic wrap, or protective sleeve.

 Congratulations!
-You have successfully completed your first watercolor landscape painting.
-By following this beginner's guide, you've gained valuable insights into the techniques, materials, and steps involved in creating a captivating watercolor artwork.
+You have successfully completed your watercolor landscape painting.
+By following this beginner’s guide, you’ve gained valuable insights into the techniques, materials (see them below) and steps involved in creating a captivating watercolor artwork.

 Bonus tips for success with watercolor landscapes